Upload new images. The image library for this site will open in a new window.

 Critically examines the visual images of Native Americans that have been created in films, photography, commercial art, and media and analyzes how those images function in Euroamerican culture to perpetuate destructive racial stereotypes.

-History, theory, and method in the field of physical/biological anthropology.
+History, theory, and method in the field of archaeology.
 Open to majors only.
 Requires permission of instructor.

 Examination of diverse families in the United States with a focus on issues of race, ethnicity, social class, and gender.
 Emphasizes the accelerating effects of globalization and social change.